 Walk-ins are only accepted during the Saturday open houses.
 We will fit in walk-in guests as we have space.
 Note that we cannot guarantee that we will have space for you, but your chances of success are pretty good if you are prepared to hang around the club and wait for someone to no-show.
 You are also more likely to be successful if your group is small or willing to split up.
 We are very likely to be able to accommodate two people, but are much more unlikely to fit in a group of 8 that insists on staying together.

 What is the difference between an Open House and Practice Ice?

 Open Houses are held at selected times during the curling season, and are open to the public.
 If ice is available, club members can curl at no charge, but open house guests have priority for ice time.

 Practice Ice (and any unused open ice) time is for club members to practice or play pick-up games.

 I am a Granite Curling Club member.
 How can I help?

-We need volunteers to help as greeters, shoe cleaners and instructors.
-If you would like to help at one of the upcoming open houses, please email the Open House Coordinator.
-Many thanks.
+We need volunteers to help as greeters, hosts, and instructors.
+If you would like to help at one of the upcoming open houses, please go to the Open House Volunteers page (login required).